arkadiuszpasek/race-betting-app/README.md

 - why it does what it does and not what it should do: we use https://my-json-server.typicode.com/hdjfye/bet-api, no need to overload it with unecessary queries for demo app

 #### Hash router
-Used because does generate that many problems when hosting on github pages
+Used because it doesn't generate as many problems as normal when hosting on github pages